DevecorSoft/blog/cn/devecor/blog/doc.md

     └── index.md
 ```

 The `toctree` directive in sphinx is adequate for our needs.
-Just declare four `toctree`s in `index.rst` which is entry point of sphinx.
+Just declare four `toctree`s in `index.rst` which is the entry point of sphinx.

 ```
 Welcome to example's documentation!